not-the-fish/couch-to-5k-program/README.md

 - The script will stop gracefully when ElevenLabs credits run out
 - Successfully generated files are preserved
 - Add more credits to your account to continue
-- Re-run generation to continue from where it left off
+- Re-run generation to continue from where it left off (resume functionality)

+**Resume Functionality**
+- By default, the script skips existing audio files to save time and API credits
+- Use `--force` flag to regenerate all files from scratch
+- Use `--dry-run` to check which files need generation without using API

 **Understanding Workout Audio Files**
 - Audio files are **mostly silent by design** (95%+ silence is normal)